-The launch of the first IOTA mainnet in June 2016 was the start of our journey to revolutionize Blockchain.
-We introduced the very first distributed ledger based on a directed acyclic graph (DAG) - a scalable and lightweight protocol to overcome rising costs and power consumption by removing miners and fees.
+The launch of the first IOTA mainnet in June 2016 was the start of our journey to revolutionize blockchain.
+We introduced the very first distributed ledger based on a directed acyclic graph (DAG) – a scalable and lightweight protocol to overcome rising costs and power consumption by removing miners and fees.
 We called it “the Tangle”.
-The Tangle was designed to be a more equitable, democratic and secure network, where every node would directly contribute towards the security of the overall system.
+The Tangle was designed to be a more equitable, democratic, and secure network, where every node would directly contribute to the security of the overall system.

-Our vision was that this system would go on to revolutionise industries, from Automotive to Supply Chain, Industrial IoT to Personal Identity, ushering in a wave of innovation that would coalesce in the formation of an altogether new economy - the Machine Economy - where devices would exchange information, value and digital assets autonomously.
+Our vision was that this system would go on to revolutionize industries, from Automotive to Supply Chain, Industrial IoT to Personal Identity, ushering in a wave of innovation that would coalesce in the formation of an altogether new economy – the machine economy – where devices exchange information, value and digital assets autonomously.

 Some of our early design decisions were found to be suboptimal, others reaching far beyond the foreseeable horizon.
-This was not only perceived by members of the IOTA Foundation, but also a range of external developers, security researchers, enterprises and organisations, who together contribute to the development of the IOTA protocol.
+This was not only perceived by members of the IOTA Foundation but also by a range of external developers, security researchers, enterprises, and organizations, who together contribute to the development of the IOTA protocol.

-We have to dare to continuously reinvent ourselves and improve our technologies, in order to fulfil our vision.
+We have to dare to continuously reinvent ourselves and improve our technologies in order to fulfill our vision.
 Being a pioneer in a nascent, fast-paced industry means that you get some things right, while others have to be discarded.
-“Fail fast, fail early and fail often” they say.
+“Fail fast, fail early and fail often,” they say.
 We did, and we have learned from our failures, and have become a stronger, more mature organization and ecosystem as a result.

 Acting on your feedback

-The Chrysalis update already contains many aspects required for the removal of the Coordinator.
-Many breaking changes are deliberately made now with reduced adjustments remaining for the actual Coordicide event.
-This will allow enterprises, developers, exchanges, custodians and other partners to begin implementing their solutions with the launch of Chrysalis.
+The Chrysalis update already contains several aspects necessary for the removal of the Coordinator.
+Many breaking changes are deliberately being made now with reduced adjustments remaining for the actual Coordicide event.
+This will allow enterprises, developers, exchanges, custodians, and other partners to begin implementing their solutions with the launch of Chrysalis.

-We are incredibly excited for this new chapter of the IOTA story.
+We are incredibly excited about this new chapter of the IOTA story.
 We have made decisions that were oftentimes not easy, but we have significantly matured as an organization because of them.
 In doing so we have stayed true to what we do best and doubled down on our efforts to create an equitable, democratic and secure network.
-We invite everyone to join us on our journey to revolutionize the industry, and build the Machine Economy with IOTA.
+We invite everyone to join us on our journey to revolutionize the industry and build the machine economy with IOTA.

 We have set up a dedicated page for Chrysalis that will always contain up-to-date information in one central place.
 The status updates during the actual network update will also be covered on this page: https://chrysalis.iota.org